kgateway-dev/kgateway/docs/content/gloo_routing/virtual_services/delegation/_index.md

 {{< /mermaid >}}

 ## Example Configuration
-The `delegateAction` object can assume one of two forms:
+The `delegateAction` object (that can be defines on both virtual service and route table routes) can assume one of two forms:

 1. `ref`: delegates to a specific route table;
 1. `selector`: delegates to all the route tables that match the selection criteria.